Buffer-switching is one of those things I do all the time in Emacs. And it

 quite a few of those here: using Ctrl-Tab, iswitchb/ido, ibuffer, the lusty explorer and others.

-Some of those packages - ido
+Some of those packages - ido and lusty-explorer - do not solely focus on

 buffer-switching - they also let you open files using the same user